Ottawa: Media

-Three main daily local newspapers are printed in Ottawa: two English newspapers, the Ottawa Citizen established as the Bytown Packet in 1845 and the Ottawa Sun, and one French newspaper, Le Droit.
+Two daily local newspapers are printed in Ottawa: two English newspapers, the Ottawa Citizen established as the Bytown Packet in 1845 and the Ottawa Sun.
+The city's last French language daily, Le Droit, has become an online only paper after a 2020-2023 run as a weekly.
 The city is also home to local stations of the television broadcast networks and systems CBC and CTV, as well as English and French radio stations.

-In addition to the market's local media services, Ottawa is home to several national media operations, including CPAC (Canada's national legislature broadcaster) and the parliamentary bureau staff of virtually all of Canada's major newsgathering organizations in television, radio and print.
+In addition to the market's local media services, Ottawa is home to several national media operations, including CPAC (a private-sector broadcaster of government proceedings) and the parliamentary bureau staff of various major newsgathering organizations in television, radio and print.
 The city is also home to the head office of the Canadian Broadcasting Corporation.

 Education

 Established in 1848, the University of Ottawa is the oldest post-secondary institution in the city.